tobifotis/tobifotis/README.md

-# Hi 👋
+# Hi, I'm Tobi 👋

-Passionate DevOps engineer with a solid understanding of continuous integration and continuous deployment (CI/CD).
+A passionate DevOps engineer with a solid understanding of continuous integration and continuous deployment (CI/CD) principles.
 I am skilled in cloud development and AWS services.
 Experienced in utilizing Git for version control and Jenkins for CI/CD pipelines.
 Always eager to learn and take on new challenges in the tech world.

 ## Skills